Which English Artist Is Best Known For His Satirical Paintings Of The English Middle Class?

 Directly, caricaturists such as Rowlandson, Gillray, and Cruikshank owe something to him, and the didactic tendency of much subsequent English painting may mayhap be traced to him, just his real importance lay in bringing English painting into impact with life and ridding information technology of stale conventions.
 The connoisseurs of his own day considered him rather a vulgar painter, as did Reynolds, but the vitality of his piece of work none could deny.
 He swept away the dried atmosphere of disuse like a smashing air current, and left behind a fresh air in which a new art could grow up.
 He made art popular past dealing with a life which the people knew in a spirit which they could understand, and by his engravings he brought his art to classes who knew little of pictures.
 So, though the subsequent developments of painting in the eighteenth century practice non follow straight from Hogarth, he made them possible, and he is rightly considered the founder of the modern English schoolhouse of painting.

 Of Hogarth's immediate contemporaries none show a vitality in whatever mode comparable to his.
 A decent technical competence and some occasional amuse of colour is all that can exist granted them.
 Joseph Highmore (1692-1780) and Thomas Hudson (1701-79), the chief of Reynolds, are typical.
 Both could paint very well so far as the actual treatment of brushes and pigment goes, but they brought niggling life to their work.
 Highmore certainly had some amuse and a moderate sense of character which is well illustrated past his portrait of "A Gentleman in murrey-brown velvet" (National Gallery).
 Simply a comparison of his illustrations to Pamela with Hogarth'south works, which hang near them in Trafalgar Square, shows how poor and thin was his inspiration in spite of a certain gracefulness.
 Allan Ramsay (1713-84), the Scottish portrait-painter, may be ranked with Highmore, to whose work his portraits have some analogousness.
+Thus it was left to the younger generation of English painters, like Reynolds and Gainsborough, to bear the torch which Hogarth had lit.

 Works by Hogarth can be seen in the best art museums in United kingdom of great britain and northern ireland.